marceloclp/bdo-scraper/README.md

 ```

 #### **getWeight()**
-Returns the weight of the item as a string if available, otherwise returns null.
+Returns the weight of the item as a string if available, otherwise returns `null`.
 ```javascript
 item.getWeight() // => '13.50 LT'
 ```

 #### **getType()**
-Returns the type displayed ingame if available, otherwise returns null.
+Returns the type displayed ingame if available, otherwise returns `null`.
 ```javascript
 item.getType() // => 'Equipment'
 ```